 Mardi Himal Trek is the best option if you are looking for a short trek.
-The Mardi Himal trek is the easy trekking trail where you can find amazing Annapurna ranges.
+The Mardi Himal trek is an easy trekking trail where you can find fantastic Annapurna ranges.
 Mardi is a new trekking destination in the Annapurna region.
 It might take 6-7 days to complete your journey.

 The initial point for the Mardi Himal trek is Kande.
 It takes 5-6 hours to cover 141km from Kathmandu to Pokhara.
 If you start your Mardi trek from Pokhara, you will drive from the hotel in Pokhara to Kande and start the trek.